 Preprint posted on 25 April 2018 https://www.biorxiv.org/content/early/2018/04/25/308270

 Go beyond the limits!
-Gambarotto et al. report a novel method of near-native expansion microscopy (UltraExM), which goes beyond the super-resolution limits and reveals ultrastructural details of centrioles.Satish Bodakuntla
+Gambarotto et al. report a novel method of near-native expansion microscopy (UltraExM), which goes beyond the super-resolution limits and reveals ultrastructural details of centrioles.Selected by Satish Bodakuntla

 Context: Availability of technical tools has always been limiting our ability to advance in science, especially biology.
 Understanding a cellular component/protein is often restricted by how well we know its physiological location.
 Despite several landmark technical advances (electron microscopy, STED, SIM, STORM, PALM and ExM) that significantly improved our knowledge of cellular systems, we are yet to fully comprehend the ultra-structural details of a cell.
 In this preprint, the authors developed ultrastructure ExM (UltraExM), a novel expansion microscopy method that preserves and allows visualizing the molecular architecture of multiprotein complexes at an ultrastructural level.

 Key findings: The authors systematically compared the performance of established expansion microscopy techniques (physically expanding the sample) on centrioles from Chlamydomonas.
 They showed how these techniques are unable to uncover the fine details of centrioles without compromising their macromolecular architecture.
 To overcome this limitation, they have developed a novel method of expansion microscopy that sheds light on the architectural details of centrioles and on the precise localization of tubulin polyglutamylation, posttranslational modification of microtubules.